Working from home during the pandemic to find out how our genes affect our health

 The Royal College of Surgeons in Dublin

-Favourite thing to do in science: I absolutely love solving a puzzle, which is how I spend a lot of my time
+Favourite thing to do in science: I absolutely love solving a puzzle, which is how I spend a lot of my time at work

-I study people's genes to try to understand why they might be ill.
+About Me: I study people's genes to try to understand why they might be ill.

 I am a twenty-something researcher and work in Dublin.
 I research people’s genes, which are parts of your personal biological instruction manual.
 These genes help to explain what colour hair or eyes you have, whether you like brussel sprouts and sometimes why a person is unwell.
 You share many of your genetics with your family and inherit changes to your genes from both of your parents.
-I am interested in music and have worked as a piano teacher and I also absolutely love food (even brussel sprouts!!).
+I am interested in music and have worked as a piano teacher and I also absolutely love food

-I am a geneticist; a gene detective!
+My Work: I am a geneticist; a gene detective!